allianceauth/allianceauth/docs/installation/services/market.md

 # Alliance Market

 ## Dependencies
-Alliance Market requires php installed in your web server.
+Alliance Market requires PHP installed in your web server.
 Apache has `mod_php`, NGINX requires `php-fpm`.

 ## Prepare Your Settings
 In your auth project's settings file, do the following: